mhmoudgmal/jenkins-ecs-deployment/README.md

 ---

 - There is a down-time between the `stop-task` step and `update-service` with (desired-count=1). this can be solved if there is two instances behind a loadbalancer and running the `ecs (stop-task/update-service)` one at a time.

-- In case there is no more thatn one instance, then `HAProxy` might help?